Understanding Metals, Finishes, and Coatings on the AR

 NiB is significantly harder than unfinished steel, on the order of (or in excess of) hard chrome.
 NiB coating results in a columnar structure of nickel and boron that results in microscopic nodules on the surface of the object.
 These nodules reduce the surface-to-surface contact between two mating surfaces and, thus, decrease friction, improve heat dissipation, and increase lubricant-carrying capacity.
 These characteristics make nickel boron a good candidate for bolt carrier finish, which is where you will typically find it on an AR.

+Titanium nitride, also known as TiN and Tinite, is an extremely hard ceramic material that can be applied to various metals.
 TiN is typically applied via physical vapor deposition.
 This method involves evaporation/sublimation of a solid (in this case, the TiN) in a vacuum and subsequent condensation/deposition as a thin film on a substrate.

 TiN is extremely hard and has a low coefficient of friction.
 These characteristics make TiN a good coating for bolt carrier groups.